 (Standard On Web Accessibility / W3C WCAG 2.0 / AODA / Section 508) course

 It used to be that the only way to comply with Web accessibility standards for persons with disabilities or difficulties was to publish content in HTML.
 One of the most exciting parts of the new Standard On Web Accessibility and WCAG 2.0 is that it has become feasible for you to choose PDF as the only container for certain content on your Web site … but only if you know how.
-We’ve worked with Adobe and accessibility experts T-Base Communications to put together this comprehensive and powerful course, where attendees walk away with immediately-applicable tips and techniques to make PDF files that are more accessible.
+We’ve worked with Adobe and other experts to put together this comprehensive and powerful course, where attendees walk away with immediately-applicable tips and techniques to make PDF files that are accessible.

 De-mystify how to make PDF accessible whether your source is Word, Excel, Powerpoint, InDesign… or existing PDF!
 Sometimes the best way to provide content in an accessible format is to choose PDF, whether to reduce costs, or to share knowledge and processes more effectively.

 Most adults suffer from some level of disability or difficulty that can be mitigated through accessible technologies.
 And when we design for the extremes, everyone benefits.

 Not only will you comply with the standards (AODA, WCAG 2.0, Standard On Web Accessibility, Section 508, …): you’ll be broadening the audience for your content while enriching the experience of existing users.

 – Liv Stenersen, Government Administration Services, Oslo (Norway)

 David Berman will convince you of why accessibility is important for everybody, then provide in-depth familiarity with federal and international guidelines that will help your PDF content be a more effective resource for your entire audience.
 You’ll also gain familiarity with assistive technologies that help people with specific disabilities and difficulties.